 Your mortgage lender will need to know that you, or any other person named on the mortgage, has not been declared bankrupt.
 Your solicitor will check all named parties.

-Your solicitor will arrange a pre-completion search to ensure the vendor owns the property that you plan to buy
+Your solicitor will arrange a pre-completion search to ensure the vendor legally owns the property you're buying.

 Environmental search - £30 - £35 plus VAT

 An environmental search is additional to the basic Local Authority search and will investigate specific concerns such as subsidence, flooding or industrial contamination.